last updated Jan 04, 2005

 Upgrading a classic computer - the legendary ColourClassic by Apple

-I never wanted a computer in my house - until I saw that ColourClassic (CC).
+Back in the mid 1990s I was convinced that I never wanted a computer in my home - until I came across that ColourClassic (CC).

 I fell in love with it and bought one.
 Okay, it was a Roadapple, a machine with a crippled data bus (16 Bits instead of 32), slowly computing and limited with regard to upgrade possibilities.
 But with an awesome case design.
 And that’s the point.
 Then I sold it to a friend.
 He fell in love too and still keeps it today.